caneuro/caneuro.github.io/blog3/_posts/2024-10-01-study-live-voice-a2h.md

 ---

 #### Music examples related to the paper
-F Steiner, S Frühholz ().
+F Steiner, S Frühholz (in prep).
 Real-time affect decoding in the amygdalo-hippocampal circuit from dynamic auditory signals.
 <br>
 [DOI](){:target="_blank"}
 <br>